Everybody has heard of Mt. Fuji.

 Knowing how to fluently mingle with Japanese society, both linguistically and culturally, will give you a much better experience than if you just walk into the country unaware of how to communicate.

-Top 7 Most Beautiful Places in Japan that are Off-the-beaten-path
+The 7 Most Beautiful Places in Japan

 This beautiful place in the city of Kanazawa is regarded as one of Japan’s Three Great Gardens.